The Leufsta Library

 From the Swedish scholar Olof Rudbeck the Younger Charles had the opportunity of acquiring the big hand-drawn and hand-coloured illustrated works Blomboken [The Flower Book] and Fogelboken [The Bird Book], as well as the two published volumes of Campus Elysii.
 Allegedly, Carl Linnaeus said about Fogelboken that "it appears not to be the work of a human hand".

-At the auction following the death of Rudbeck the Younger, De Geer bought books from his book collection, of which some had been previously owned by the father, Rudbeck the Elder.
-Among these books was Rudbeck the Younger's book of sketches Iter Lapponicum - Journey to Lappland.
+At the auction following the death of Rudbeck the Younger, Charles bought books from his book collection, some of which had been previously owned by the father, Rudbeck the Elder.
+Among these books was Rudbeck the Younger's book of sketches Iter Lapponicum - A Journey to Lappland.
 On the same occasion De Geer also purchased Basilius Besler's Hortus Eystettensis printed in Nürnberg in 1613 in two volumes, one of which is coloured.
 He also bought four manuscripts written by the young Carl Linnaeus including Catalogus plantarum rariorum Scaniae dated 1728 and Adonis sive Hortus Uplandicus dated 1731.
 In the latter Linnaeus classifies plants in Uppsala's botanical gardens according to his new sexual system.

 The project The Library of Leufstabruk

 The Library of Leufstabruk was a collaborative project between Uppsala University Library and the Koninklijke Bibliotheek, National Library of the Netherlands, during 2018–2020.
 Riksbankens Jubileumsfond (RJ) granted means to the project, in order to make the book collection of the library much more accessible for research.
 Participants in the project were project manager Peter Sjökvist, Helena Backman and Alex Alsemgeest.